ULL-ESIT-GRADOII-PL/mongodb-mongoose-csv-juan-fran-2-0/README.md

   * All properties except for `url` are optional.
   * A default can be set for any option with `$.ajaxSetup()`.

-This is a shorthand Ajax function, which is equivalent to:
+This is a shorthand Ajax function, which is equivalente to:

 ```javascript
 $.ajax({